SandwichSauce/academic-website/content/publication/2024-elife-revealing/index.md

 ## 🎯 Research Goal
 Understanding how **motor cortex (MC)** encodes and decodes **movement behaviors** is a **fundamental goal of neuroscience**
-(Cited: Kriegeskorte & Douglas, 2019; Saxena & Cunningham, 2019)
+(Kriegeskorte & Douglas, 2019; Saxena & Cunningham, 2019)

 - **Behavior** = Measured task-specific behavioral variables (e.g., **arm kinematics**)
 - Terms like **"behaviorally relevant"** or **"irrelevant"** refer only to these variables